martynpclark/summa/README.md

 The _ascii2netcdf/cdl/_ directory has example .cdl files for creating the SUMMA netCDF file structure.
 For example: _ascii2netcdf/cdl/meta_forcing_in_riparianAspenPP.cdl_

+# Compare SUMMA simulations with one another
+The _compareSims_/ directory contains scripts to compare the output from different SUMMA simulations numerically.

 # PLUMBER
 The _plumber/_ directory contains scripts to run SUMMA for all sites in the SUMMA experiment and to perform analysis.

+# TEST CASES
+The _testCases/_ directory contains scripts to run SUMMA test cases.